alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 * the variable value 'o' is a OBJECT value type so a change was made to outside variable 'o' value

-* showing working with 'OBJECTS' && 'Primitives' inside and outside a function
+* example of working with 'OBJECTS' && 'Primitives' inside and outside a function

 * -------------------------------------------------------------------------